Fear of the Dentist? Not anymore!

-In 3 Step Smiles we have all the existing types of sedation nowadays.
+In 3 Step Smiles we have all the existing types of sedation that are available in 2020.
+Fear of a dentist can not be your excuse anymore of having a dental implant or cosmetic treatments.
 In an individualized way we study with our medical anesthetist which is the better one for the patient, according to his characteristics and the treatment.
 The following is an explanation of each of them and the benefits that offer in the odontology.

 Conscious sedation inhalation with nitrous oxide (Ansiolisis)